Protocol Integrity Audits for Funds & Boards

 Protocol integrity as an auditable asset

-We translate protocol logic into explicit, inspectable structures—so risk becomes measurable, discussable, and fixable.
+We translate protocol logic into explicit, inspectable structures—so risk becomes visible, decisions become clearer, and governance becomes more defensible.

 Ranked Protocol Risk Register (Decision Impact–Linked)